AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/appsettings.md

 }
 ```

-* `LogDir`: The directory to store test report.
-This parameter is used by reports generated via WebRunner. if the value is null, then the default temporary folder will be used.
+* `LogDir`: The directory to store the test report. if the value is null, then the default temporary folder will be used.
 * `GridConnection`: The Selenium Grid/Appium Server Url to run Mobile based tests.
 * `Username`: The username of Selenium Grid authentication.
 * `Password`: The password of Selenium Grid authentication.